 What is a SNOEZELEN Multi-Sensory Environment (MSE)?

-It is common for the term ‘Snoezelen Room’ to be used interchangeably with other names, especially ‘Multi-Sensory Room’ and ‘White Room.’
-These additional references went into circulation in recent years, after a single company registered the term ‘Snoezelen’ as their trademark.
-But fundamentally, they all refer to the same thing.
-The difference is only a matter of semantics.
+This term is used interchangeably with other names, especially ‘Multi-Sensory Room’ and ‘White Room.’
+Additional references went into circulation in recent years, after a single, North American manufacturing company registered the term as their trademark.
+(We are not associated with this toy manufacturer.)

 The range and capacity for creating and facilitating sensory experiences that engage individuals in therapeutic processes, is only limited by a lack of facility and the access to Snoezelen multi-sensory equipment and materials.